PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/3 Plans.md

 - Arrive at Shavalant
 - Meet Prissy and Miri
 - Learn about the need for papers to enter Sharn
+- Miri requests help with the aqueduct
-- Miri uses sending stone to potentially contact Aeren d'Cannith
+- Miri uses sending stone to potentially contact Aeren d'Cannith for papers
 - Introduction of the Boromar clan

 ### Moments